Medical Cannabis for Multiple Sclerosis in the UK

 Is Sativex available on the NHS for MS?

-Can medical cannabis help with MS fatigue?
+Can medical cannabis help with MS-related spasticity and pain?

 Will cannabis-based medicines interact with my MS disease-modifying therapy?